Let’s Make Some Multiplayer Maps

-A common mistake from predominantly single player mappers is to treat the Super Shotgun (SSG) as a super weapon.
+A common mistake from predominantly single-player mappers is to treat the Super Shotgun (SSG) as a super weapon.
 In fact, it is the primary weapon people prefer to use.
 Maps with no SSG are extremely unpopular, and same with maps with only one, with a few exceptions such as Pobla8.
 Having 2 or 3 SSGs is good, along with 1 or 2 of the spawns starting on one of those SSGs.
 This is one reason why the 32 in 24 series has suffered greatly in playability – maps were often made with a single-player weapon balance mindset, prioritizing the Shotgun (SG) and Chaingun (CG).

 SSG only spawns are a downfall because the game now has fewer angles to work with, resulting in one-dimensional play.
-This is what causes some maps to become boring quite quickly, especially as there is less reward for being a more dominant player.
+This is what causes some multiplayer maps to become boring quite quickly, especially as there is less reward for being a more dominant player.
 Multiplayer maps such as GreenWar Map20 fall victim to this.
-Although Shotgun spawns are generally considered under powered, being proficient with the SG is considered a valuable skill that can pull you out of jam.
-It is also more psychologically rewarding to players who can take out the SSG domineering player with one or two well placed SG shots.
+Although Shotgun spawns are generally considered under powered, being proficient with the Shotgun is considered a valuable skill that can pull you out of jam.
+It is also more psychologically rewarding to players who can take out the SSG domineering player with one or two well placed Shotgun shots.

-Rocket launcher (RL) spawns are dangerous – often players end up killing themselves or running out of ammo quick.
+Rocket launcher (RL) spawns are dangerous – often players end up killing themselves or running out of ammo quickly.
 They are not ideal but can certainly spice up game play, as can Plasma Rifle (PR) spawns.
 BFG spawns should be used sparingly, but can work dependent on how the BFG is placed and its overall usefulness in the map.
 They are useful for “spamming” – simply holding fire and letting the frags roll in.
 It is extremely gratifying for players to hear “double kill” “multi-kill” “ultra kill” “m-m-m-monster kill!”, and the more a map can offer this opportunity, the more likely players will want to revisit it, as maps that enable fast and high frag counts hits right to where players want to be psychologically, and appeals greatly to flow.

-There is a trend in modern PVP mapping to tie BFG access with trawling through death traps, or power-ups requiring perfect movement and timing to get.
+There is a trend in modern multiplayer mapping to tie BFG access with trawling through death traps, or power-ups requiring perfect movement and timing to get.
 Anything that requires near perfect or uninterrupted movement I call “technical” structures or functions.
 The number of maps post 2008 relying on this technique has resulted in somewhat cold, sterile maps that are a chore to play rather than fun.
 Accessible maps would be structured mostly the same, but lifts would be more forgiving, getting the BFG or other power-ups would be seen as integral to game play but not so dangerous to get that it isn’t worthwhile.
 A similar huge mistake many maps make is having a power-up or power weapon such as the BFG so far away from the activating switch that players are mostly lowering it for other players.
 This is poor design and results in more frustration than anything else, and is extremely detrimental to enabling flow.

 Highly technical structures and functions can result in psychological flow, particularly a feeling of bliss/triumph as difficult to achieve things are accomplished.
 They are not inherently bad.
 However, they should not be considered the only option, and often present themselves as a barrier to new or lesser skilled players who do not have the incentive or patience to learn these techniques as ruthless players stomp them time and time again.
 One of the greatest strengths of older maps is accessibility – anyone can learn them with ease.
 Accessible maps promote flow more generally because they are smoother to play by nature.
 Higher levels of forgiveness means mistakes can be made without totally condemning the player, and that encourages continued and repeated play.